fseiffarth/RuleGNN/Readme.md

-# Using RuleGNNs for Graph Classification
+# RuleGNN

-This repository contains an explanation on how to [reproduce](#Reproduce-RuleGNN-Experiments) the results of our paper [Rule Based Learning with Dynamic (Graph) Neural Networks](https://arxiv.org/abs/2406.09954).
+This repository contains the code for experiments with RuleGNNs as described in the paper [Rule Based Learning with Dynamic (Graph) Neural Networks](https://arxiv.org/abs/2406.09954).
-Moreover, we give a detailed explanation on how to use RuleGNNs for [custom datasets](#Custom-Datasets).
+First, we give an overview of the repository and how to reproduce the experiments of the paper.

-# Reproduce RuleGNN Experiments
+Then, we explain how to use RuleGNNs for [custom datasets](#Customize-Experiments) and how to add new [layers](#Layers), [labeling functions](#Add-new-labeling-functions), and [property functions](#Add-new-property-functions).

-To reproduce the experiments of the paper, follow the steps below.
-All necessary code can be found in the [Reproduce_RuleGNN](Reproduce_RuleGNN) folder.
+## Setting up the Environment

 1. Clone the repository using
     ```bash
     git clone git@github.com:fseiffarth/RuleGNN.git